Biography

 Her operatic career highlights include: Ankhesenpaaten Akhnaten, and Lucienne The Dead City for The English National Opera.
 Dorothée (understudy) Cendrillon, “opera diva” La Traviata: Behind the Curtain, and second Bridesmaid Le nozze di Figaro all Glyndebourne Festival Opera.
 Cherubino Le nozze di Figaro, Cretan woman Idomeneo, and Anna (understudy) Silver Birch, all Garsington Opera - where Elizabeth was an Alvarez Young Artist.
 Hansel & Sandman Hansel & Gretel for Clonter Opera, Mercedes Carmen for Waterperry Opera Festival, and a collaboration with Sir John Thomlinson and Susanna Stranders for Opera Cameratina, singing the role of Frugola in Il Tabarro.

-A keen champion for new work, Elizabeth often participates in developing new opera's for composers.
+A keen champion for new work, Elizabeth often participates in developing new work.
 Most recently this has included workshopping Colin Matthews’ A Visit to Friends for The Aldeburgh Festival/Britten Pears Arts, performances and role development of the title role in Sophie by Helen Caddick for Mahogany Opera/Tete-a-tete and a personal invitation by Mark-Anthony Turnage to workshop the role of Else in Festen for The Royal Opera House, and Cathy in The Railway Children for Glyndebourne.
+She also featured as the mezzo soloist in the World Premier of a new dance piece, Postscript, by the contemporary dance company Pett Clausen-Knight, commissioned for The Ballet Icons Gala at The London Coliseum.

 Elizabeth made two operatic films in recent years.
 Firstly playing Britten’s Phaedra, directed by Keith Warner and co-starring Sir John Tomlinson, and secondly as Un Pâtre in L’Enfant et les Sortilèges with London Symphony Orchestra/Vopera directed by Rachael Hewer.
 The latter won both a Sky Arts and RPS foundation award.
 For Keith Warner, Elizabeth also made her straight acting debut, playing the role knight/page and Cordelia (understudy) in King Lear at The Grange Festival.